 This sugary twist on the classic Will It Melt? kids’ science experiment is sure to make your little scientists smile.

-To prep, I printed off the Will It Melt? chart (below), grabbed a couple crayons, and gathered my science experiment supplies:
+To prep this fun kids’ science activity, I printed off the Will It Melt? chart (below), grabbed a couple crayons, and gathered my science experiment supplies:

 - an empty ice tray

 I used the candy we had on hand from a candy science lab summer camp class I taught a couple weeks ago, but you could really use any candy for this easy kids’ science activity.

 My boys (ages 3.5 and 5.5) eagerly dropped the candies in each cube of the tray, munching a few while they worked.

 I wanted them to practice making hypotheses so I gave each of them a chart and helped them mark their predictions with an X in the right spot.

 Then, they wandered out to our boiling hot driveway and placed the tray on the ground so the bright summer sun could shine down on it.

 Two hours later, they excitedly grabbed the tray and brought it inside to record their results with a blue circle on their chart.